zjian107-su/Dog-Sentiment-Analyzer/README.md

 # Dog_Depression_Monitor

 Google AutoML Vision API is very easy to use with it's drag & drop function on its web.

-However, if you want to scale & automate tasks, you will need to use Termianl/CommandLine tool to connect Google AutoML Vision API to your local machine.
+However, if you want to scale & automate tasks, you will need to use Terminal/Command Line tool to connect Google AutoML Vision API to your local machine.

-I did it both.
-For the second time, instead of using my dog pictures taken from Raspbeery Pi, I followed full google [instruction](https://cloud.google.com/vision/automl/docs/before-you-begin) to test flower data.
+Instead of using my dog pictures taken from Raspberry Pi, I followed full google [instruction](https://cloud.google.com/vision/automl/docs/before-you-begin) to test flower data.

-In the future, use timer function on raspberry pi to upload a photo every 30 mins to the cloud.
-Generating a weekly standing/sitting percentage pie chart, it could indicates the dog depression treatment progress.
+In the future, Bash scripting in Raspberry Pi to upload a photo every 30 minutes to the Google Cloud Storage bucket.

+Eventually, generating a weekly standing/sitting percentage pie chart, it could indicates the dog depression treatment progress.

-### Introduction of the project - [Presentation](https://www.youtube.com/watch?v=cR2UhljnNu0&t=500s).
+### Introduction - [Presentation](https://www.youtube.com/watch?v=cR2UhljnNu0&t=500s).
 There is more information on my [LinkedIn](https://www.linkedin.com/in/zezhengjiang/).

-### You can not run this project because I do not provide my Google Cloud API Credentials for security reason.
-But if you do, that's how you would run it.
+You can not run this project because I do not provide my Google Cloud API redentials.

+However, if you create your own API credentials, that's how you would run it.

 #### In order to run everything in the folder, you need to have packages listed below.
-(Python VirtualEnv Setup is Strongly recommanded) #####
+(Python VirtualEnv(such as [PipEnv](https://docs.pipenv.org)) setup is strongly recommended.) #####
     - Python3.7
-    - Google Cloud Platform AutomML Vision API Set up: https://cloud.google.com/vision/automl/docs/tutorial?authuser=0
+    - Google Cloud Platform AutoML Vision API Set up: https://cloud.google.com/vision/automl/docs/tutorial?authuser=0
-        - gcloud command line tool;
+        - GCloud command line tool;
         - client library;

 #### In order to run everything in the folder, you need to have extra file named "key-file.json" to identify you as a gcloud administrator. ####
-    - You may download it after seeting up in the gCloud "IAM" or "Service Account" section in the Google Cloud Console.
+    - You may download it after setting up in the gCloud "IAM" or "Service Account" section in the Google Cloud Console.
     - Put it into your working directory

 #### In order to run everything in the folder, you need to export global variables.
 For example, I did: ####